 Anyone with an interest in architectural history cannot get away from the importance of classical temples, classical architecture and sculpture.
 This is what young men (and some women!) studied whilst on the Grand Tour.
 The aristocratic young gentlemen, the aspiring gentry, artists or the architect in training took off across Europe for around two years.
 The Jacobeans started the custom of the Grand Tour once peace with Europe made it relatively safe.
-The 18th-C Grand Tour was the culmination of a young gentleman’s education (principally at either Oxford or Cambridge).
+The 18th-C Grand Tour took place after a young gentleman completed his university education (at either Oxford or Cambridge).
+Although often such young gentlemen did not finish their degrees or even go to university before then ventured off on their elite adventure.
 After 1789 the French Revolution and travel became increasingly difficult and the trip across Europe came to a halt.
 The young patrician would have to make do with travelling in Britain.

 The grand tourist was accompanied by a tutor or elder companion.
 The purpose was to develop the learning that would elevate their cultural sophistication back home.
 The gentry and aristocracy needed ideas of how to lay out their country estate, model their house, act in society and have an understanding of sensibilities and appreciate art – to demonstrate their knowledge of philosophy, painting, sculpture, poetry, architecture, classical mythology, landscape and garden design.
 They needed spaces to show the collection they gathered on their travels and always a place to hang their Grand Tour portrait.